Your veterinarian may ask you to track signs of diabetes

 Depending on the signs your cat is showing, you might record

-The amount of water you add to your cat’s bowl
+The amount of water your cat drinks or you add to your cat’s bowl

 The timing of meals and amount of food eaten

 How often your cat urinates (or needs to go out)